 The penalties are harsh, as traveling to meet a minor is a second-degree offense and punishable by up to 15 years of incarceration and a $10,000 fine.
 The statute sets a minimum of 21 months in jail.
 Even more serious, however, is mandatory registration as a sex offender.
 Once you are registered as a sex offender, it is difficult to get off the registry.
 In addition, the information is public record and will follow you wherever you go, making it difficult to obtain employment and sustain a good reputation.

 If you are facing sex crime charges involving a minor, including solicitation and traveling to meet a minor, it is important that your criminal defense attorney be highly experienced.
-At The Law Office of Corey I. Cohen, our lead attorney has extensive experience defending clients against sex crimes in Florida.
+At The Law Office of Corey I. Cohen & Associates, our lead attorney has extensive experience defending clients against sex crimes in Florida.
 Corey I. Cohen is a former prosecutor and public defender and will aggressively protect your rights.
-He has helped many clients overcome the toughest obstacles and can help you do the same.
+He and our team of defense lawyers have helped many clients overcome the toughest obstacles and can help you do the same.

 Helping You Avoid Serious Criminal Penalties